Project: RFP- Housing Innovation Competition, Garrison Trotter

 Collaborators: Johnson Engineering + Design Inc, SunRun Inc, Gunish Chugani

-City-House, our entry for the Housing Innovation Competition: Garrison Trotter, re-envisions the townhouse typology to create a prototype for small household living in low- to medium-density neighborhoods.
+City-House, our entry for the Housing Innovation Competition: Garrison Trotter competition, re-envisions the townhouse typology to create a prototype for small household living in low- to medium-density neighborhoods.

-Our design utilized the 24 Westminster Avenue site as its testing ground, and it is a replicable prototype that can be deployed on other sites.
-Focusing on the need for compact units to serve Boston’s growing population of small households in low- to medium-density neighborhoods, our proposal re-envisions the townhouse.
-The City-House allows for every unit to have direct exterior access and private outdoor space as well as creates a housing typology that lends itself easily to sustainable innovations.
+Our design creates a replicable compact town house prototype that is additive / subtractive, can be deployed on multiple sites, and fits into the density of the neighborhood.
+The “City-House” is a strategy of 100% salable square footage that allows every unit to have direct exterior access and private outdoor space, and creates a housing typology that adapts itself easily to sustainable techniques.
 Through strategic design innovations such as the “programmed edge” that efficiently allows multiple programs to occur within a compact footprint, a great amount of flexibility and customization is achieved in both the unit design and the landscape strategy to accommodate a wide range of needs and amenities.